-- o PI Biographical Sketch (six-page limit): Upload as "Biosketch_LastName.pdf".
+- o PI Biographical Sketch (six-page limit): Upload as "Biosketch\LastName.pdf".
 The suggested biographical sketch format is available on the "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) in eBRAP.
 The NIH Biographical Sketch may also be used.
-All biographical sketches should be submitted in the PDF format that is not editable. - PI Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - For extramural submissions, refer to the General Application Instructions, Section III.A.4, for detailed information. - For intramural submissions, refer to the General Application Instructions, Section IV.A.3, for detailed information.

-- Key Personnel Biographical Sketches (six-page limit each): Upload as "Biosketch_LastName.pdf".
-Biographical sketches, or an equivalent document, should also be included for community partners (e.g., LEC, representative of community-based organization), if applicable, to demonstrate background and experience relevant to their role in the proposed research project. - Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf".
+All biographical sketches should be submitted in the PDF format that is not editable. - PI Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - For extramural submissions, refer to the General Application Instructions, Section III.A.4, for detailed information. - For intramural submissions, refer to the General Application Instructions, Section IV.A.3, for detailed information. - Key Personnel Biographical Sketches (six-page limit each): Upload as "Biosketch LastName.pdf". - Biographical sketches, or an equivalent document, should also be included for community partners (e.g., LEC, representative of community-based organization), if applicable, to demonstrate background and experience relevant to their role in the proposed research project. - Key Personnel Previous/Current/Pending Support (no page limit): Upload as "Support LastName.pdf". - For extramural submissions, refer to the General Application Instructions, Section III.A.4, for detailed information. - For intramural submissions, refer to the General Application Instructions, Section IV.A.3, for detailed information.